ASLEI: Frequently Asked Questions

 - What courses are involved in the majors?

 The ASLEI program consists of three parts, totaling 120 credit hours:

 - 31 Liberal Arts Core (Starting Fall 2021)

 The major is completed in four years or 12 consecutive semesters (fall, spring, and summer).

 The ASLEI curriculum focuses on developing your ASL and English skills in Year 1 and 2 and developing your interpreting skills in Year 3 and 4.
 Beginning in Year 3, you will take 16 credits of specialized coursework honing your ability to provide interpreting services.

 - What does a three semester academic year look like?

 If you're an on-campus student, you will attend on campus courses - meeting on consistent days and times throughout the fall and spring semesters.
 Additionally, you will take accelerated hybrid courses in the summers. *Note: If campus cohort numbers are low, students will be expected to move to the online delivery system.

-If you're on online student, you courses are fully online in the fall and spring semesters.
+If you're on online student, your courses are fully online in the fall and spring semesters.
 You will participate in structured courses using an online learning management system with assignments and due dates.
 The time of day you do coursework is up to you as long as your work and your interactions with peers and staff are completed on time.